A surge of evangelicals in Spain, fueled by Latin Americans - NewsBreak

 He couldn’t imagine drinking a beer at a bar in his Salvadoran hometown after Mass.
 “But if this is where people gather and how people socialize here, this is where I have to be too.”

-But the momentum — in terms of church attendance and energy — is going in the other direction, toward the burgeoning ranks of Pentecostal and other evangelical congregations.
+But for the moment, the momentum — in terms of church attendance and energy — is in the other direction, toward the burgeoning ranks of Pentecostal and other evangelical congregations.

 Many of those congregations rent space in industrial buildings on the outskirts of cities and towns — often filling them with zealous worshippers even as many large, centuries-old Catholic churches empty out.